2025 Florida State Tax Deadlines

 How does Florida determine residency

-Florida uses a facts-and-circumstances test to determine residency for various purposes, though without State income tax, the determination is primarily relevant for homestead exemptions and voting eligibility.
+Florida uses a facts-and-circumstances test to determine residency for various purposes, though without individual State income tax, the determination is primarily relevant for homestead exemptions and voting eligibility.

 Florida's unique tax features for 2025

-No State income tax advantage
+No individual State income tax advantage

-C Corporation benefits
+C Corporation considerations

 Homestead exemption